houyideng/gitskills/README.md

 <<<<<<< HEAD
-creating a new branch is quick and simple
+creating  new branch is quick and simple
 =======
 creating a new branch is quick AND simple
 >>>>>>> feature1